Traverse City Brewery’s scene has been awarded 7th position by USA Today for its excellence in the “Small Town Beer Scene”.

 - Huntington IPA, ABV: 7.1% – Brewed with six different malts, which nicely balance the hop bitterness with the herbaceous nose.
 It finishes dry with resin & pine flavor.

 3. The Workshop Brewing Company

 Classic & traditional stuff never goes out of fashion.
 Whether it’s in the case of music, wardrobe, or craft beer, on this same value, The Workshop Brewing Co. works.
-They don’t believe if some beers are being made from generations, they get boring or old.
+They don’t believe if some beers are being made over generations, they get boring or old.

 You can get a glimpse of it in their offerings like Blond Ale, Session IPA, Porter, and Tart Cherry Ale.
 Also, they have seasonals like Belgian Triple, Marzen Beer, and Nitro IPA to keep it interesting.

 They follow their motto: Nature, Community, Craft very closely.
-They use every possible ingredients organic while brewing.
+They use every possible ingredient organic while brewing.
 To appreciate the community which gives them so much, they organize local events three to four times a week.
 As for craft, they try to produce their best beer in a sustainable way which means very little waste.

 Pair your flights with their mouthwatering, made from scratch Empanadas, and enjoy a relaxed evening in their local friendly and spacious taproom.